sorcero/ingestum/docs/example-csv.rst

     csv_source = sources.CSV(path="tests/data/test.csv")

-Step 3: Create a tabular document
+Step 3: Create a Tabular document
 ---------------------------------

 The next step is to convert our CSV source into a tabular